Fall Injuries Among New York State Residents 65 Years and Older

 Falls are the leading cause of injury-related deaths, hospitalizations and emergency department visits among adults 65 and older.
 Falls can result in lasting, serious consequences, affecting mobility, independence and mental health.

 Fall injuries are rising among our older adult population.
-From 1999 to 2008, the rate of all-related deaths increased 15 percent, the rate of hospitalizations increased 19 percent.
-Each day, due to falls, there are 223 emergency department visits, 140 hospitalizations and 2 deaths.
+From 2000 to 2012, the rate of all-related deaths increased more than 23 percent, the rate of hospitalizations increased more than 11 percent.
+Each day during 2012, there were 243 emergency department visits, 146 hospitalizations and 3 deaths due to falls among residents 65 years and older.

 These charts and tables detail multi-year, statewide statistics for fall injuries among New York State residents over 65.
 Data is presented in annual frequency and rate per 100,000 New York State residents, 65 years and older.